Ten Decades of LLT/Arabian Stories Dropdown Menu:

 Click here for our historical photo collection

-Our 2010 - 2011 season will be our 50th anniversary.
-Over the years we've presented just shy of 200 different productions, and it's taken hundreds and thousands of volunteer hours to fill our casts and crews over the five decades.
-LLT is a proud part of the Pine Belt and welcomes anyone interested to come on down and join in.
-If you're interested, contact us at LLTLaurelMS@aol.com
+Our 2020-2021 'Covid Survival' Season was our 60th Anniversary Season, and it ended with our 241st production!
+It's taken thousands and thousands of volunteer hours to fill out our casts and crews over the decades.
+LLT is a proud part of the Pine Belt and welcomes anyone interested to come on down and join in the fun.

 LAUREL'S GRAND ARABIAN THEATRE SURVIVES AND THRIVES